About K-Scar

 After graduating from the Ecole Supérieure de Journalisme de Lille, in France, he started his carreer as a local reporter in several French-language media in Nova Scotia and New Brunswick, Canada.

 He joined Agence France-Presse (AFP), an international news agency, in 1994 and has since been based in Paris, Madrid, Tokyo and Hong Kong.
-He is currently a global news editor in Seoul.
+Since 2022, he is a global news editor in Seoul, South Korea.

 Roland, who is also a certified multimedia designer and developer from the Gobelins School of Image in Paris, was the founder and the editor of the AFP Blogs (Correspondent, Making-of) which became the couch for all the agency’s photographers and other reporters confronted with life-changing or traumatic situations during their assignments.
 Some of these testimonies have been compiled in a book in French, Qu’auriez vous fait à ma place ? (“What would you have done in my place?”) published in 2017.